Femicide: Latin America

+Feminist philosopher and gender studies scholar Judith Butler spoke on feminicido in an interview for their 2024 book "Who's Afraid of Gender?".
+They note how some feminist movements in Latin America lie in opposition to feminicide, particularly in their failure to acknowledge how this same violence impacts groups beyond cis-women; including trans women, gender non-conforming, and the queer community.
+Butler firmly poses this as a "brutal failure of coalitional politics", and emphasizes the need to look at freedom in terms of not only individual liberty, but as a collective.

 Brazil

-Femicide is a crime provided for in the Brazilian Penal Code, item VI, paragraph 2, of art.
+Through the Law No. 13,104 in 2015, the femicide is a crime provided for in the Brazilian Penal Code, item VI, paragraph 2, of art.
 121, when committed "against a woman on grounds of female condition".
 The Paragraph 2-A, of art.
 121, complements the section, by stating that there are reasons of female condition when the crime involves domestic and family violence or contempt or discrimination against women.
 The penalty for this crime is 12 to 30 years in prison.

+On the other hand, despite the increased rigor of criminal law, in a survey carried out by the newspaper Folha de S. Paulo, in 2019, there were 1,310 murders resulting from domestic violence or motivated by gender, characteristics of femicide.
+It was an increase of 7.2% compared to 2018.
+In 2023, during the first half of the year, the country had already recorded 722 cases of femicide, 2.6% more than crimes of the same nature recorded in the same period of 2022, according to data from the Brazilian Public Security Forum (FBSP).

 Colombia

 Colombia has followed 16 other Latin American countries by passing a law defining and punishing femicide for being a specific crime.
 On 6 July 2015, the government of Colombia passed a law that legally defines femicide as a crime with 20 to 50 years of jail time.
 This new law is named after Rosa Elvira Cely, a Colombian woman who was raped and murdered in 2012.
 Cely's death sparked national outrage, and caused thousands to march down the streets of Bogotá.
 Her murderer was found guilty, and was sentenced to 48 years in prison.
 The challenge now becomes implementing the law.
 Miguel Emilio La Rota, head of public policy and planning at Colombia's attorney general's office, said that the prosecutor's office must change how it investigates femicide.
 Colombia prosecuted a transgender woman's murder as a femicide for the first time in 2018, sentencing Davinson Stiven Erazo Sánchez to twenty years in a psychiatric center for "aggravated femicide" a year after he killed Anyela Ramos Claros, a transgender woman.